Thursday, December 6, 2018

 “Shh,” another lady in a red and gold Christmas gown whispered.
 “He’s about to play his new hymn.”

-Father Joseph tried not to well up with tears.
+Father Joseph blinked back tears.
 It sounded so angelic.
 He thought the song felt simple, but timeless.
 He sensed a special presence of peace in the sanctuary.
-One at a time, while the priest sang, the congregation lit candles that were stuffed in the pews.
-The church had never been so beautiful and serene.

 The Strassers, a family of travelling glovemakers, sat in the front pews, filled with tears.
 Father Joseph knew the family was known for their singing and glad they were in attendance for the first performance of his hymn.